-- Use hole covers on holes in floors, roofs, and other walking/working surfaces only when the holes are small enough to be safely covered. - When vehicles will be driving over a hole cover, make sure the cover can withstand twice the maximum axle load of the largest vehicle you expect to drive across it. - Even if a hole cover will not be exposed to vehicular traffic, make sure it can safely support twice the aggregate weight of the workers, equipment and materials that could be placed on it.
+- Use hole covers on holes in floors, roofs, and other walking/working surfaces only when the holes are small enough to be safely covered. - Make sure hole covers can safely support twice the aggregate weight of the workers, equipment and materials that could be placed on them.